Takeaway 1: Environmental Priorities are Beginning to be Integrated into District Planning and Funding Structures

 District enrollment size does not appear to be a primary driver of inclusion patterns, as most size categories show similar rates of adoption.
 However, the absence of environmental vision or funding among extremely large districts — despite their scale and potential influence — is notable.
 Additionally, the prominence of extremely small districts among those including environmental goals highlights that engagement is not strictly dependent on size or resource base.
 Overall, the data suggests only a modest decline in inclusion as enrollment increases, reinforcing that other contextual factors likely play a more significant role.

 Geographic patterns provide additional insight into uneven adoption.
 Districts classified as suburban show the highest rate of integration of both vision and funding, while town-designated districts demonstrate the lowest rates.
 Similarly, certain County Superintendent regions, particularly the Capital Service and Central Valley regions, show consistently low inclusion across both vision and goals, and funding.
-These geographic disparities point to potential differences in capacity, access to resources, or regional priorities, and may represent strategic opportunities for targeted support or partnership development rather than simply descriptive variation.
+These geographic disparities point to potential differences in capacity, access to resources, or regional priorities, and may represent strategic opportunities for targeted guidance, support, and partnership development rather than simply descriptive variation.